 In 2000, Hopecore began a unique and innovative poverty eradication project that combines a Grameen style micro enterprise village bank, and an adult education program with a village level health care program.
 The health care program focuses on child and maternal health issues, and HIV and malaria prevention.
 Hopecore was possibly the first micro enterprise bank in the world to offer micro loans to HIV+ individuals.
 In 2009, Hopecore received funds to begin a comprehensive malaria education and prevention program which involves placing 6,000 individuals associated with Hopecore under treated malaria bed nets which last for five years before requiring re-treatment.
 The program involves educating individuals about the prevention and treatment of malaria.
 The distribution of the nets are followed by home visits to each of our families to be sure that the nets are being used correctly.
 At the time of the home visit, health data is gathered on our families and further education on safe water, good nutrition, child-maternal health issues, family planning and HIV prevention and testing is provided.

 We now have a full time, Kenyan project nurse to help with the education and training of our members.
 The fellowship will feature the opportunity to participate in a hands-on fashion with an ongoing community health project.
-The fellow’s major responsibilities will be to supervise our school mobile clinic, malaria prevention program, provide general health education with our nurse at the time of the home visits, and to work closely with our project nurse, Community Health Workers, and the regional hospitals and other NGOs to provide health services.
+The fellow works in a supporting role, helping HopeCore expand the width and breadth of its public health programs including our school mobile clinic, malaria prevention program, and reproductive health program.
+The fellow works closely with our project nurse, Community Health Workers, and the regional hospitals and other NGOs to provide health services.
 Hopecore will provide training and supervision to the fellow to accomplish the responsibilities listed above.
 The fellowship program began in 2009 and four fellows have worked in the village.

 Fellowship Start Date and Duration